Networks

 Network for Precarious Anthropologists

-A Facebook group Network for Precarious Anthropologists is has been created in order to aid in linking us together, and sharing ideas about the nature, purpose and future of this network.
+A Facebook group Network for Precarious Anthropologists has been created in order to aid in linking us together, and sharing ideas about the nature, purpose and future of this network.
 If you are not in precarious circumstances, we hope that you will let people you may know who are in precarious circumstances know that this network is in the works.
+Contact David Thorsen-Cavers to join.

 Critical Pedagogy in Canadian Anthropology